stevenespinal/smart-brain/README.md

 # smart-brain

 This full stack React Application serves to use the face recognition api.
 Simply grab a link to any image with a person's face and paste it into the input box.
 When you submit, it will display the image below as well as have a box surrounding that person's face.
+Using the technologies listed below, this program is able to handle secured user registration/signin without sending any sensitive information to the client side nor backend.
+BCrypt allows the app to hash the password to the server side in order to prevent any sensitive information from being retrieved through malicious attacks.

 # Technologies Used